rogerjdeangelis/utl_importing_and_exporting_sas7bdats__without_sas/README.md

           6. SPSS  ($100 per month for desltop/)
           7. CozyRoc ($4,000 server license perpetual)

+          SASPY has a df2sd funtion, however it will not work without SAS installed.
+You cannot get the python source code and it mau only create a weird CSV? that sas coverts to sas dataset.

     Work stopped in R to create SAS datasets (for now?).